bjatkin/golf-engine/README.md

 ### TODO
 ---
+* Fix mouse transparency
+* change which pallet the mouse is drawn with (a/b)
 * Create an example golang server for using this framework for playing games online
 * Build out the readme so there is good documentation for the API
 * Add instructions for installing and playing the golf examples